Note: TTW= The Teacher Will; TSW= The Students Will; GCR= Google Classroom

 F. Independent Practice (The assignments are due the next school day unless otherwise stated):

-2. TSW complete a Venn Diagram in their notebooks on the Patricians and the Plebeians.
+2. TSW complete a Venn Diagram on the Patricians and the Plebeians.
 What is similar goes in the area that the circles overlap, and what is different goes on the side of the group being discussed outside of the overlapped area.
-Here is an example of a Venn Diagram to copy into your notes.
-Venn Diagram You do not have to draw the pictures.
-If you are doing this virtually, you can print the Venn Diagram out and paste it into your notes.
-You must have at least three things for each group outside of the overlapped area, and at least two things inside the overlapped area.
+Here is a copy of the Venn Diagram to copy if the students lost theirs or were absent.
+Venn Diagram (TS do not have to draw the pictures).
+TS must have at least three things for each group outside of the overlapped area, and at least two things inside the overlapped area.
+Here is a reading to help: Plebians and Patricians

 G. Closure: TSW be able to answer the following question(s) in the next day’s class discussion: Describe Rome’s Social classes.